-Her work is dedicated to bridging indigenous wisdom to contemporary contexts while also fostering sustainable reciprocity.
+She is passionate about celebrating our interconnection with nature and centering the importance of indigenous wisdom traditions.
 Her training as a ceremony facilitator draws upon 20 years of experience with Amazonian plant medicine and a foundation in yoga, meditation, and Ayurveda.
-As an apprentice of Taita Juan Agreda Chindoy from the Kamentsa indigenous community of the Putumayo of Colombia her ceremonial practice is grounded in a traditional lineage and amidst that she leads with a very feminine approach.
+As an apprentice of Taita Juan Agreda Chindoy from the Kamentsa indigenous community of the Putumayo of Colombia, her ceremonial practice is grounded in a traditional lineage and amidst that she leads with a very feminine approach.

 Erika Salazar is a Colombian woman of indigenous ancestry and custodian of the Healing Altar of the Amazonian Kamentsa Nation.

 She has over 17 years of experience working with Plant Medicines and Healing Arts under the tutelage of Traditional Medicine Man Taita Juan Bautista Agreda Chindoy.

 The ancient traditional ceremony passed on to her is solely dedicated to the healing of body, mind, and soul.

 Erika is also a professional medical herbalist In the Vitalist Tradition with the NAIHM.

 Mother of two children and Minister of Circle of Sacred Nature 501(c)3 church.